-Identify the top 10 up-and-coming neighborhoods in Ottawa for your real estate purchase and a list of top real estate agents in Ottawa who can help.
-We have gathered a list of neighborhoods that are gaining popularity and could become very attractive for first-time buyers who are getting into the real estate market.
+We have identified the top 10 up-and-coming neighborhoods in Ottawa for your real estate purchase and a list of top real estate agents in Ottawa who can help.
+We have gathered a list of neighborhoods that are gaining popularity and are becoming very attractive for first-time buyers who are getting into the real estate market.

 In this article: